kthpanor/vlxman/docs/installation.md

 $ meson install -C _build
 ```

-In case you want to use custom math library, add `-Dlapack=custom` and
+If you want to use custom math library, add `-Dlapack=custom` and
 `-Dcustom_libraries=...` to the `meson setup` command.

 After installation, add the dftd4 package to `PYTHONPATH`.
 Make sure to